June 19, 2026: Buyers Gain Leverage in a More Balanced MD & DC Housing Market

 Howard County

-Still one of the region’s strongest markets for turnkey homes.
+Continues to be one of the region’s strongest markets for turnkey properties.

 Prince George’s County